 You might also see another number listed in shoe specs, such as “stack height”.
 Stack height is the height of the material between your foot and the ground.
 For example, the highly cushioned HOKA One One Speedgoat has a heel-to-toe stack height of 32 mm/28 mm, with a drop of 4 mm.
 While it isn’t a zero-drop shoe, it has a low enough drop to provide some of the same benefits with a lot more cushioning, whereas a more minimalist shoe will have 15 mm or less stack height.

-Remember that we aren’t podiatrists or physical therapists.
-If you are concerned about an injury or physical strain from switching shoes, we recommend talking to a professional.
+Remember that I’m not a podiatrist or physical therapist.
+If you are concerned about an injury or physical strain from switching shoes, I recommend talking to a professional.
 If you have been hiking in a standard-drop shoe and want to try one with zero-drop, take your time switching so your body has time to adjust to the difference.

 Zero-Drop Shoes Benefits